danieloselu3/danieloselu3/README.md

 ### 🔧 What I'm Up To

-- **Building**: Crafting robust data platforms with DBT, PostgreSQL, and Airflow.
+- **Building**: Crafting robust data platforms with OpenSource Tech and high-performing Data warehouses.
 - **Exploring**: Diving deep into cloud infrastructure and always eager to learn new tricks.
 - **Sharing**: My journey through data land, one commit at a time.